ElPiloto/sidekick.nvim/README.md

 \    'field': "\uf6de",
 \ }

+" Tells sidekick to ignore certain definitions based on definition type and text.
+For example, the setting below ignores any " definitions of type 'var' that are named "_" or "self" and ignores any parameters that are named "self".
+It is a dict from " definition types to a dict of specific text values to exclude for that definition type. let g:sidekick_ignore_by_def_type = {
+\    'var': {"_": 1, "self": 1},
+\    'parameters': {"self": 1},
+}

 " Indicates which definition types should have their line number displayed in the outline window. let g:sidekick_line_num_def_types = {
 \    'class': 1,